cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

 <h5 class="neu-alert mb-3 text-blue-grey">
 <i class="fad fa-microphone-stand" style="font-size:3rem;"></i>  UPDATE <i class="fad fa-calendar-alt"></i> {{ page.last_modified_at | date_to_string }}<br/>
 <hr/>
-This calendar has been updated for the "2020 Summer Tour".
+This calendar has been updated to include the "Dinner And A Movie".
 Alerts are set two hours before Show Time.
 </h5>